gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [OptOutInventory](#OptOutInventory) | yes | Request body |

-Use this API to opt-out your company or store from other seller application.
+Choose to opt-out your company or store from other seller application.
 The specific seller application will no longer fetch inventory from your company or store.

 *Returned Response:*